DS3Lab/cognival-cli/README.md

 ### Main commands and subcommands
 - config
+    - open: Opens configuration if it already exists or creates an empty configuration file and, when setting edit=True, the general parameters  of the specified configuration.
+            In the editor, default values are provided for most fields (cpu_count corresponds to number of CPU cores - 1) and reset automatically for all empty fields upon saving.
+Configurations can be overwritten with the `overwrite` flag.

+      Call: `config open configuration=demo [overwrite=False] [edit=False]`

     - properties: Edit general CogniVal properties (user directory, etc.).
 This is mainly used to set the directory for user data (embeddings, cognitive sources, configurations and results), in case this data should not reside in $HOME (e.g. due to quota restrictions).

       Call: `config properties`

-    - open: Opens the general parameters of the specified configuration if it already exists or creates an empty configuration file.
-            In the editor, default values are provided for most fields (cpu_count corresponds to number of CPU cores - 1) and reset automatically for all empty fields upon saving.
-Configurations can be overwritten with the `overwrite` flag.

-      Call: `config open configuration=demo [overwrite=False]`

     - show: Shows details of a configuration, associated cognitive sources and embeddings as well as experiments.
 The basic view shows general configuration properties (editable by `config open`) and lists cognitive sources and embeddings/random embeddings (without informations about how they are paired):